Full-Disk Encryption (FDE)

 For older versions - Mac OS X Leopard and Mac OS X Snow Leopard - clients can use FileVault.

 Full-disk encryption is usually an option that can be enabled during the installation of the system.

 If the client is using Ubuntu (or another Debian-based distribution), and full-disk encryption hasn’t been enabled during the installation, please review Article #77: Ubuntu - Linux - FDE after OS installation for recommendations on disk encryption after installation.

-In Android 6.0 Marshmallow and later versions, full-disk encryption is enabled by default.
+In Android 6 to 9, full-disk encryption is enabled by default.
 To double-check that it is enabled, follow the steps listed below for older Android versions.

 In Android 4.0 Ice Cream to Android 5.0 Lollipop device encryption is an option.
 To enable it, go to: Settings -> Personal -> Security -> Encryption.
 Before enabling device encryption, however, a screen lock password needs to be set up.